MnassarAlyami/Random-TCP-Segmentation/README.md

 # Random-TCP-Segmentation

-A Python script implements the random segmentation algorithm from the paper "Random Segmentation: New Traffic Obfuscation Against Packet-Size Based Side-Channel Attacks."
+A Python script implements the random segmentation algorithm from the paper "Random Segmentation: New Traffic Obfuscation Against Packet-Size based Side-Channel Attacks."

 Environment: Python 3.10.11